The Cities with the Highest Vacancy Rates

 Even if you leave the company, the money in this 401(k) will continue to be invested until you decide what to do with it.
 You can roll it over into another account (where it will still be invested), you reach retirement age and start getting disbursements, or you cash it in.

 Individual retirement accounts are like 401(k)s, except they are not provided by your employer.
-You can open an IRA by visiting a local financial services firm, or even finding one online, and creating an account.
 It is similar to a 401(k) in that your investments will be based on your risk profile and other retirement needs.
 Some companies provide you with an adviser to understand your needs and help you create a retirement plan.
 These retirement planners will look at all aspects of your life and ask you questions about how you anticipate your lifestyle to be once you’ve retired.
 From there they will formulate an amount you need to invest in order to achieve those goals when you reach full retirement age.

 Unlike a 401(k), where the money is taken out of your paycheck, you will need to have money transferred from your checking or savings account on a regular basis to mimic a 401(k).